-I have worked along this coast on 4 different ships for the last decade, as an expedition team member, guest lecturer, boat driver, and last minute you-must-be-desperate expedition leader.
+I have worked along this coast on 6 different ships for the last decade, as an expedition team member, guest lecturer, boat driver, and last minute you-must-be-desperate expedition leader.

 It includes some of the oldest exposed rocks on the planet, up to 1.9 billion years old.
 The inland is dominated by savanna woodlands and is in many respects similar to such habitats across the rest of monsoonal northern Australia.
 However, the coast is very different and quite unique in it's spectacular scenery and isolation from people, urbanization and farming.
 The lack of cattle means no cow shit, no flies and no weeds!
 It is dominated by rocky cliff escarpment, small beaches, extensive mangroves, and many tiny patches of monsoon rainforest.